 There are several additional aggravating factors or circumstances as well, for a total of 27.
 The new law adds number 26: the defendant using a mask or other disguise to obscure his/her face and avoid identification.
 This goes for wearing a mask or disguise both during or immediately after committing the offense.
 As of August 3rd, committing a masked crime could instantly increase the severity of the crime to an aggravated felony in Arizona.

 If a judge finds you guilty of committing any type of crime while wearing a mask or obscuring your face in Arizona, you could face serious, life-changing consequences.
 Your penalties may be harsher than they would have been had you not been wearing a disguise at the time.
 For example, wearing a mask could upgrade a misdemeanor robbery charge to an aggravated felony, with more serious penalties for the latter.
 Aggravated felonies generally come with mandatory minimum prison time and hefty fines.

-It may be possible to avoid an aggravated criminal conviction and related penalties with help from a Glendale criminal lawyer.
+It may be possible to avoid an aggravated criminal conviction and related penalties with help from a Glendale criminal attorney.
 It is up to a judge to decide the sentencing range for a defendant.
 If a lawyer can convince the judge that the circumstances of the crime do not fulfill the qualifications under the new masked crime law, the judge may choose not to use an aggravated sentence.
 A lawyer can come up with the strongest defense strategy for the situation.